 Most of the medical conditions we see are rare inherited conditions (congenital).
 We seek to explain why an inherited condition has happened, whether it could happen again and what can be done about it.

-When a diagnosis has been made, our team of experts offer advice on the management of the many different genetic conditions that can arise.
-These can include conditions affecting the brain, eye, lung, heart, blood vessels, kidney, skeleton, joints, kidneys and many more.
+- diagnosing and advising on the management of many different genetic conditions, including conditions that affect the brain, eye, lung, heart, blood vessels, kidney, skeleton and joints (and many more) kidney

 Our nurse specialists and counsellors provide support for people and families going through this process, and all other forms of genetic testing.

 If you need to be referred to the Northern Genetics Services by a doctor, you will generally only be referred if you or a close relative have a suspected genetic health condition or if you have a particular type of cancer, or a family history of cancer.

 Self-referral is only permissible if you are a member of a family with an existing diagnosis and we have suggested that it might be appropriate for you to be seen.
 In that situation you will have been handed a letter from us by one of your relatives.

 Newcastle upon Tyne